Non-small cell lung cancer (NSCLC) is a common type of cancer.

 - methods for communicating with your doctor

-Many support groups are led by medical professionals, such as local hospitals and clinics.
-Some are run by local chapters of national organizations, such as the Lung Cancer Alliance or the American Cancer Society.
+Local chapters of national organizations, such as the Lung Cancer Alliance or the American Cancer Society, also run some groups.

-Educational support is critical for both the newly diagnosed and those who’ve undergone lung cancer treatment.
+Educational support is critical for both the newly diagnosed and those who have already undergone lung cancer treatment.
 There are new developments in cancer treatment every day, and it’s important to stay up to date.

 Finding the right community to share your experiences with is key to success.